MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L04_Enable_Continuous_Integration_with_Azure_Pipelines.md

     - **DotNet Publish**: Publishes the application and its dependencies to a folder for deployment to a hosting system.
 In this case, it's **Build.ArtifactStagingDirectory**.
     - **Publish Artifact - Website**: Publish the app artifact (created in the previous step) and make it available as a pipeline artifact.
     - **Publish Artifact - Bicep**: Publish the infrastructure artifact (Bicep file) and make it available as a pipeline artifact.

+1. Click on **Run** and wait for the pipeline to execute successfully.

 #### Task 2: Enable Continuous Integration